 Picture by Zeb Goodman from Passion Passport

-Britton Perelman on their editorial team says that "Passion Passport is a creative community of travel enthusiasts.
+Passion Passport started as a community of bloggers, founded by Zach Houghton.
+Britton Perelman, on their editorial team, says that "Passion Passport is a creative community of travel enthusiasts.
 Our founder, Zach, wanted to create an organisation that existed to promote meaningful and transformative travel.

-We pride ourselves on producing content that adheres to these core values, whether that be in an Instagram post, a Tweet, or story on our website.
+We pride ourselves on producing content that adheres to these core values, whether that be in an Instagram post, a Tweet, or a story on our website.
 In that sense, Passion Passport is for anyone who loves travel and understands the immense impact it can have on our lives."

 What do you like most about Iceland?